ava-labs/avalanchego/network/README.md

 Avalanche nodes that have identified the `IP:Port` pair of a node they want to connect to will initiate outbound connections to this `IP:Port` pair.
 If the connection is not able to complete the [Peer Handshake](#peer-handshake), the connection will be re-attempted with an [Exponential Backoff](https://en.wikipedia.org/wiki/Exponential_backoff).

-A node should initiate outbound connections to an `IP:Port` pair that is believed to belong to a node that is not connected and meets at least one of the following conditions:
+A node should initiate outbound connections to an `IP:Port` pair that is believed to belong to another node that is not connected and meets at least one of the following conditions:
-- The node is in the initial bootstrapper set.
+- The peer is in the initial bootstrapper set.
-- The node is in the default bootstrapper set.
+- The peer is in the default bootstrapper set.
+- The peer is a Primary Network validator.
+- The peer is a validator of a tracked Subnet.
-- The node in the current Primary Network validator set.
+- The peer is a validator of a Subnet and the local node is a Primary Network validator.

 #### IP Authentication